How Rising Seniors Can Get Ahead on UK University Applications This Summer

 Focus on Super-Curricular Activities (rather than extra-curriculars)

-Super-curriculars relate to the independent learning you do beyond your regular schoolwork, to deepen your knowledge of the subject you want to study at university.
-These might include:
+Super-curricular activities are independent learning experiences that go beyond your schoolwork and deepen your knowledge of the subject you want to study at university.
+Examples include:

 Check out: